varul29/ESP8266/README.md

  - Restart Arduino IDE

-  Finally we will be able to install the ESP8266 board.
+  Finally, we will be able to install the ESP8266 board and run the code.